LeanerCloud/AutoSpotting/README.md

 community of dozens of contributors.

-If it helps you save any significant amount of money, it would be greatly appreciated if you could support further development on [Github Sponsors](https://github.com/sponsors/cristim) or would purchase it from the AWS [Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6uj4pruhgmun6).
+If it helps you save any significant amount of money, it would be greatly appreciated it if you could support further development on [Github Sponsors](https://github.com/sponsors/cristim) or would purchase it from the AWS [Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6uj4pruhgmun6).

 Note: Non-trivial code should be submitted according to the contribution [guidelines](CONTRIBUTING.md).
-Individuals and companies supporting the development of the open source code get free of charge support in getting their code merged upstream.
+Individuals and companies supporting the development of the open source code get free-of-charge support in getting their code merged upstream.

 ### Official binaries ###

-The source code is and will always be open source, so you can build and run it yourself, see how it works and even enhance it if you want.
+The source code is and will always be open source, so you can build and run it yourself, see how it works, and even enhance it if you want.

 As of August 2021, fully functional, stable official binaries are only offered through Docker images available on the AWS [Marketplace](https://aws.amazon.com/marketplace/pp/prodview-6uj4pruhgmun6).

-Evaluation binaries built from trunk after each commit and meant to help the development process are also available from the Docker Hub but they expire after a month since compilation.
+Evaluation binaries are built from the trunk after each commit and meant to help the development processes are also available from the Docker Hub but they expire after a month since compilation.

 Proven referrals towards a subscription to the Marketplace will be compensated